-AASB urges the Legislature to accelerate already scheduled increases to Intensive Needs (AS 14.17.420(1)) and District Cost Factor (AS 14.17.460) sections of the foundation formula so that they take affect in full as soon as possible no later than July 1, 2009.
-In view of recent inflation in rural communities, AASB also calls for the legislature to conduct a review of District Cost Factors to insure their accuracy.
-This review process should include School Board members, administrators and business managers from Alaska's rural communities
+AASB urges the Legislature to accelerate already scheduled increases to Intensive Needs (AS 14.17.420(1)) and District Cost Factor (AS 14.17.460) sections of the foundation formula so that they take affect in full as soon as possible.
+In view of recent cost increases for delivery of these mandated services, the foundation formula should more accurately reflect these cost increases.
+AASB calls for the legislature to conduct a review of District Cost Factors to ensure their accuracy.
+This review process should include School Board members, administrators and business managers from a cross section of Alaska communities.

 Rationale.
-The District Cost Factor is intended to create equity among districts with varying built-in costs of doing business.
+The District Cost Factor is intended to create equity among districts with varying builtin costs of doing business.
 The Intensive Needs factor is intended to create equity by recognizing the extreme cost differential in providing mandated services to special educations students with intensive needs.
 Inasmuch as the Legislature has recognized that these inequities exist and has adopted a phased approach to address them, the Legislature should immediately mitigate these inequities by going directly to the fully phased-in factors.
 Any review of the costs associated with education in Alaska's rural communities should be inclusive of those who are engaged in providing these services.
-Adopted 2008
+Adopted 2008 Amended 2009 (Sunsets 2013)